mFrank34/Atlas/README.md

-# charatureTracker
+# Atlas

-Application to help track dnd charature sheets and data within them though app
+by Michael Franks

+---

+## What is Atlas?

+atlas is a dnd Character manager for helping to manage Character across different sessions. the application uses SQLite for storing information and stores them on local system.